javibravo/simpleue/README.md

 [![Build Status](https://travis-ci.org/javibravo/simple-php-queue.svg?branch=master)](https://travis-ci.org/javibravo/simple-php-queue)

-SimplePHPQueue provide a very simple way to run workers to consumer queues (consumers).
+SimplePHPQueue provide a very simple way to run workers to consume queues (consumers).
-The library have been developed to be easily extended for any(*) other queue server and open to manage any kind of task.
+The library have been developed to be easily extended to work with different queue servers and open to manage any kind of tasks.

 Current implementations:

    - Redis queue interface.
    - AWS SQS queue interface.

+You can find an example of use in [simple-php-queue-example](https://github.com/javibravo/simple-php-queue-example)

 Worker
 ------

-The lib has a worker class that run and infinite loop (can be stopped with some conditions) that manage all the stages to process tasks:
+The lib has a worker class that run and infinite loop (can be stopped with some conditions) and manage all the stages to process tasks:

    - Get next task.
    - Execute task.